OnyxJeff/potentpi1/README.md

 This project uses or is inspired by the following repositories:

 - [U6143_ssd1306](https://github.com/UCTRONICS/U6143_ssd1306) – Provides the C display code used in the systemd service setup.
-- [Dockprom](https://github.com/stefanprodan/dockprom) – Used for Docker-based Prometheus monitoring and metrics collection.
+- [Dockprom](https://github.com/stefanprodan/dockprom) – Used as inspiration for Docker-based Prometheus monitoring and metrics collection.
 - [Pi-Hole](https://pi-hole.net/) – Provides PiHole instance for a custom DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

 ---